ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 == Frequently Asked Questions ==

-**Common Questions about YARPP Basic**
+**Common Questions about YARPP **

-Below are Frequently Asked Questions about YARPP basic.
+Below are Frequently Asked Questions about YARPP.

 If your question isn't here, ask your own question at [the WordPress.org forums](https://wordpress.org/support/plugin/yet-another-related-posts-plugin).

 = Many pages list "no related posts." =

 Most likely you have "no related posts" right now because the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: lower your match threshold in the YARPP "Relatedness" options to something very low, like 1.
-(If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" tab at the top.)
+Here's what we recommend to find an appropriate match threshold: lower your match threshold in the YARPP "Algorithm" options to something very low, like 1.
+(If you don't see the match threshold, you may need to display the "Algorithm" options via the "Screen Options" tab at the top.)
 Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
 This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.

 = How can I move the related posts display? =